-This is a key part of the work of the practice.
+This is a key part of the work of the Board.

-Many environmental issues have a global impact and the Resource and Environment Board is keen to work with IFoA members across the world.
+Many environmental issues have a global impact and the Sustainability Board is keen to work with IFoA members across the world.
 It also supports the work of the International Actuarial Association Resource and Environment Working Group.

-The Resource and Environment Board builds on the work conducted by the former Resource and Environment Member Interest Group (MIG).
+The Sustainability Board builds on the work conducted by the former Resource and Environment Member Interest Group (MIG).
 The research and activities that were undertaken by the MIG are now conducted by the Resource and Environment Board.
-In 2017 it was decided to create a new Resource and Environment Member Interest Group (MIG) in order to build and share resource and environment knowledge among IFoA members to expand the profession’s capacity in this area.
-If you are interest in joining the MIG, please visit the web page.
+The Board supports a number of working parties, the Sustainable Development Goals MIG and it the Practice Board sponsor of the IFoA’s Financial Systems Innovation Centre (FinSTIC).

 - 18 June 2018